Double (singer): Music career

 On February 4, 1998, Double made their debut as a duo.
 They released the single, "For Me", which debuted on the Oricon chart at #89.
 They released three more singles, "Desire", "Bed" (both 1998) and "Shake" (1999).
 "Shake" was the duo's highest charting single, peaking at #21.

 Before the release of their debut album Crystal, Sachiko died suddenly from a brain hemorrhage in May 1999.
 In June, Crystal was released and made its debut at #2.
 One of the first major successes for modern R&B in Japan it is considered a major influence paving the way for later acts such as Crystal Kay, Ai and a re-styled Namie Amuro.

 After the death of her sister, Double went on a hiatus and returned to the music industry in June 2000.
 Retaining the stage name, Double released her first solo single, "U", which came in at #29 and had a video produced by Brian Alexander Morgan (Usher, Mariah Carey).
 She released one more single, "Angel", before releasing her eponymous debut solo album, Double, which peaked #13.
 Double later released an English version of the album, Double (Eng Ver.), which debuted at #30.

 In 2004 Double completed a personal ambition to record a Jazz album, titled "Life is Beautiful" in which she teamed up with leading Japanese producers m-flo.

 In 2007 for her album "Reflex", Double teamed up with US Hip-Hop trio De La Soul for "Say I Gotta Believe," and with American rapper Ak'Sent for "We International."

-Throughout her career Double has showed a strong sexuality through her image, cover art and videos, something not usually associated with Japanese artists.
+Throughout her career Double has shown a strong sexuality through her image, cover art and videos, something not usually associated with Japanese artists.
 She has put this down to her influence from Madonna and has stated that she feels natural to present herself as sexy even if music buyers feel shy to pick up her CDs.

 Double has also made a point to avoid appearing on TV shows and remain out of the limelight, performing live only sporadically.
 She has confessed to being nervous about performing live due to being a perfectionist that can't undo things on stage, thus preferring the studio.

 To commemorate her tenth anniversary, Double released her first greatest hits album, 10 Years Best We R&B, which debuted at #2.
 Double also released her first collaboration album, The Best Collaborations, which like her previous album debuted at #2, selling 63,413 in its first week.
 The album featured a new song, "Black Diamond", with the "Queen of Hip-Pop" Namie Amuro and the two performed the track at the finale of Double's 2008 live tour at Tokyo's Studio Coast, whilst also appearing together at the 2008 MTV Video Music Awards Japan.

+In 2024, the track "Strange Things" from her 2002 album "Vision" has gone viral on social media, gaining attention in western countries like the USA, Canada, and Brazil.